Improve FEP testing

 - README.md on the outside describing naming convention.

-#3 Updated by Erik Lindahl about 1 month ago
+#3 Updated by Erik Lindahl 4 months ago

 I would strongly urge you not to do this only as end-to-end tests running a complete simulation, but do it on the code level as unit tests:

 1. Create a test harness that sets up the data structures you need.

 2. Create a bunch of tests that call e.g. just the force evaluation and check that specific free energy terms are correct